SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/Installation.md

 cd $MRB_BUILDDIR
 mrbsetenv
 mrb i -j8
+#run only if prompted by mrb
+#mrb uc && mrbsetenv && mrb i -j8
 mrbslp
 ```
 The `-j8` option tells it to parallelize the build on 8 threads.
 You may use more or less depending on the number of cores available on the machine you are building on.